This post is meant to serve as a quick tip guide for creating an ecological policy, what it is, and why it matters.

 With ice caps melting and plastic filling our oceans, and kids revolting, it's clear that the way we live and do business must change.
-When you look at our festivals, it's clear there's a lot of us.
-Think about our scene.
-All the clubs, all the festivals, all the house parties, all the everyone that is part of it on any level.
-The festival organizers and all the artists have global reach.
-All of us within this culture have a circle of friends we can influence.
-We, therefore, could make a HUGE impact.
+When you look at our festivals, it's hard to miss that there's a lot of us.
+Think about all the clubs, all the festivals, all the house parties, all the everyone that is part of it on any level, this global electronic dance music scene.
+All of us within this culture have a circle of friends we can influence and knowing the festival organizers and all the artists have global reach, we, therefore, can make a HUGE impact.

-The concepts of reducing, reusing, recycling, rethinking should lead our eco-policy creation.
+The concepts of Reducing, Reusing, Recycling, Rethinking should lead eco-policy creation.

 Earth Charter initiative